 Richard LaCourse Award

 Special consideration is given to journalism that helps a community understand and address important issues.
+The 2015 award recognizes journalistic stories and projects published or aired in 2014.

 Criteria for evaluating entries includes: